root-project/root/README/ReleaseNotes/v618/index.md

   - Adds a new constructor with a const char *lurl to TNetXNGFile and passes it to TFile, if set.
 This allows redirection to files that have a different name in the local file system and is important to allow derivation (for example to TAlien and TJAlienFile) while still keeping functionality via TArchiveFile when the file name in the local file system does not match `*.zip`

 ### TBufferJSON
-Add possibility to convert STL std::map, std::multimap, std::unordered_map, std::unordered_map,
+Add possibility to convert STL `std::map`, `std::multimap`, `std::unordered_map`, `std::unordered_map`,
-std::unordered_multimap classes into JSON object.
-This only possible when key typename is std::string (or compatible) and containes only valid JSON identifiers.
-To enable such feature, compact parameter should be 5:
+`std::unordered_multimap` classes into JSON object.
+This only possible when key typename is `std::string` (or compatible) and contains only valid JSON identifiers.
+By default these classes converted into JSON array of `std::pair` objects.
+To enable new feature, compact parameter should be 5:

 ~~~ {.cpp}
    std::map<std::string,int> obj;